Shakira: 2008–2009: She Wolf

-2010–2015: "Waka Waka", Sale el Sol and Shakira
+2010–2014: "Waka Waka", Sale el Sol and Shakira

-In 2010, Shakira collaborated with the South African Afro fusion band Freshlyground to create the official song of the 2010 FIFA World Cup in South Africa.
-"Waka Waka (This Time for Africa)" is based on a Cameroonian folk-song called "Zangaléwa".
-With lyrics written in Fang and other languages, it was performed by the group Golden Sounds from Cameroon.
-The Golden Sounds' hit originated in turn from traditional Cameroonian soldiers' marching chant.
-Released on 7 May 2010, "Waka Waka" was then performed by Shakira at the World Cup kick-off and closing.
-According to her, the FIFA World Cup "represents an event that has the power to unite and integrate, and that's what this song is about".
-The "Waka Waka" single reached the top 20 in countries of Europe, South America and Africa and the top 40 in the U.S. "Waka Waka" sold more than four million copies worldwide and became the biggest-selling World Cup song of all time.
+In 2010, Shakira collaborated with the South African Afro fusion band Freshlyground to create the official song of the 2010 FIFA World Cup, "Waka Waka (This Time for Africa)".
+Released on 7 May 2010, "Waka Waka" was performed by Shakira at the World Cup kick-off and closing.
+The single reached the top 20 in several countries of Europe, South America and Africa and the top 40 in the U.S. "Waka Waka" has sold more than four million copies worldwide and is the biggest-selling World Cup song of all time.
 For her involvement with the World Cup related campaigns and other philanthropic work, Shakira received the 2010 Free Your Mind MTV award.
-On that occasion, she thanked "all the people around the world who joined me with the Waka Waka and who danced for the cause of promoting universal education so that millions of children living in the developing world can have a chance at their own dreams."